Detergent does not nicotine

 but a boy’s hands hold soap

-in our stomach’s guts, an eye
+in the stomach’s guts, an eye

 for an eye can see, it isn’t

-in there with a black and blue
+in there with black and blue

-that’s not flirting, for pity, for age
+flirting, for pity, for age

-lost and wandering into glass
+lost and wandering into the glass

-where there was a open door
+where there was an open door

-taste a welcome with a shame
+to taste welcome without shame

-death fills a room with enemies
+as if death fills a room with enemies

 who still love one another

-keep blaming burning paper
+keep blaming burning trees

 squinting in the wind beams

-shining off the hospital window
+shining off the hospital windows

-in your Sunday’s best
+in our Sunday’s best

 Playlist